petrelharp/ftprime_ms/talks/broad_12_mar_2018.md

 ## *Revised* tree recording strategy

-To record a tree sequence in real time, every time an individual is born, we must:
+Every time an individual is born, we must:

 1. add each gamete to the Node Table,